 Types of support provided and the relevant stage of the Code of Practice (the document that schools use to plan their SEND input) when receiving this input What would this mean for your child?
 Who can get this kind of support?
 Stage of SEND Code of Practice: K - SEN Support, which means a student has been identified by the SENCo as needing some additional specialist support in school in the classroom or intervention group, using differentiated resources.
 The school will apply a graduated approach to needs using a cycle of 'assess, plan, do, review' and where necessary escalating interventions, assessment and referral.
-Each student will have a guidance document called a 'SEND profile' this may have been informed by support from a trained specialist e.g. ASD Outreach Team Sensory Service Occupational Health Educational Psychologist Speech & Language Therapist Specific Learning Difficulties Team Your child will have been identified by the class teacher or SENCo (or you may have raised worries) as needing more specialist input instead of or in addition to outstanding classroom teaching.
+Each student will have a guidance document called a 'SEND profile' or IEP (Individual Education Plan) this may have been informed by support from a trained specialist e.g. ASD Outreach Team Sensory Service Occupational Health Educational Psychologist Speech & Language Therapist Specific Learning Difficulties Team Your child will have been identified by the class teacher or SENCo (or you may have raised worries) as needing more specialist input instead of or in addition to outstanding classroom teaching.
+We may decide to screen your child to discount any specific needs (screeners are not formal assessments for a diagnosis, they are our internal measure of potential needs).
+If we identify a potential need, we will inform you of the results and discuss possible ways forward.
 You will be invited to attend a meeting to discuss your child's progress and contribute to planning possible ways forward.
 You may be asked to give permission for the school to refer your child to a specialist professional e.g. Educational Psychologist.
 This will help the school and yourself in understanding your child's particular needs and be able to support them better in school.
 The specialist professional will work with your child to understand your child's needs and make recommendations, which may include: Making changes to the way your child is supported in class e.g. some individual support or changing some aspects of teaching to support her better.
 Using their specific expertise to support the setting of specialised targets and strategies for teachers to implement.
 A group run by school staff under the guidance of the external professional.
-A group or individual work with an external professional.
 The school may suggest that your child needs some individual support in school and how the support could be used, the discussion will incorporate what strategies might be best to put in place.
 Students with specific barriers to learning that cannot be overcome through high quality teaching and intervention groups.